mlhaufe/brevity/README.md

 red === red2
 ```

 Each variant can have properties.
-These propertied become named parameters of each constructor:
+These properties become named parameters of each constructor:

 ```js
 const Point = Data({ Point2: ['x', 'y'], Point3: ['x', 'y', 'z'] })